Domino Data Lab wins two Dresner Tech Innovation Awards - ExBulletin

 Wisdom of Crowds research is based on data collected on usage and deployment trends, products, and vendors.
 Users from all roles and industries contributed to providing a complete view of market realities, plans, and perceptions.
 For more information, please visit www.dresneradvisory.com.

-About Domino Data Lab Domino Data Lab helps the largest AI-driven enterprises build and operate AI at scale.
+Domino Data Lab enables the largest AI-driven companies to build and operate AI at scale.
 Domino's Enterprise AI platform combines the flexibility that AI teams need with the visibility and control that businesses need.
 Domino enables a repeatable, agile ML lifecycle for faster, more responsible AI impact at a lower cost.
 Domino enables global companies to develop better medicines, grow more productive crops, and develop more competitive products.
 Founded in 2013, Domino is backed by Sequoia Capital, Coatue Management, NVIDIA, Snowflake, and other major investors.
 For more information, please visit www.domino.ai.

 |